Roy DeMeo: The Westies alliance and Rosenberg

 The next member to be killed was Rosenberg, who had set up a drug deal with a Cuban man living in Florida and then murdered him and his associates when they traveled to New York to complete the sale.
 The Cuban had connections with a Cuban drug cartel, raising the possibility of violence between the Gambino family and the Cubans unless Rosenberg was dealt with.
 DeMeo was ordered to kill Rosenberg but stalled for weeks.

 During this period, DeMeo committed his most public murder.
 The victim was a college student with no criminal ties named Dominick Ragucci, who was paying for his tuition as a door-to-door salesman.
-DeMeo saw Ragucci parked outside his Massapequa Park, Long Island house and assumed he was a Cuban assassin.
-DeMeo and crew members Joseph Guglielmo and Freddy DiNome pursued Ragucci in a seven-mile car chase on Route 110 through Amityville and Farmingdale, after which the student was shot to death by DeMeo.
+DeMeo saw Ragucci parked outside his house in Massapequa Park, Long Island, and assumed he was a Cuban assassin.
+DeMeo and crew members Joseph Guglielmo and Frederick DiNome pursued Ragucci in a seven-mile car chase on Route 110 through Amityville and Farmingdale, after which the student was shot to death by DeMeo.
 After returning home and gathering his family, DeMeo drove them out of Long Island and left them at a hotel in upstate New York for two weeks.
 According to DeMeo's son Albert, he started crying when he discovered he had murdered an innocent teenager and did not eat for several days afterwards.
-The public execution of Ragucci also put a strain on DeMeo's relationship with his wife Gladys, who had previously been able to ignore her husband's criminal activities.
+The public execution also put a strain on DeMeo's relationship with his wife Gladys, who had previously been able to ignore her husband's criminal activities.

 Gaggi was infuriated by the murder of Ragucci, and ordered DeMeo to kill Rosenberg before there were any other innocent victims.
-On May 11, 1979, Rosenberg reported to the Gemini clubhouse for the crew's usual Friday night meeting.
-Shortly after his arrival, DeMeo quickly fired a single bullet into the unsuspecting Rosenberg's head.
-The usually ice-cold DeMeo hesitated when the still-living Rosenberg managed to rise off the floor to one knee, but Anthony Senter then moved in and finished him off with four shots to the head.
+On May 11, 1979, Rosenberg reported to the Gemini Lounge for the crew's usual Friday night meeting.
+Shortly after his arrival, DeMeo fired a single bullet into the unsuspecting Rosenberg's head.
+The usually ice-cold DeMeo hesitated when the still-living Rosenberg managed to rise off the floor and onto one knee, but Senter then moved in and finished him off with four shots to the head.

 Unlike Grillo, Rosenberg's body was not dismembered or made to disappear.
 The Cubans had demanded that his murder make the newspapers.
-DeMeo's men placed Rosenberg's body in his car and left it on the side of Cross Bay Boulevard, near the Gateway National Wildlife Refuge in Broad Channel, Queens to be found.
-Albert DeMeo later recounted that Rosenberg's murder affected his father deeply, and that when DeMeo came home after the killing, he went into his study room and didn't come out for two days.
-After Rosenberg's murder, DeMeo spent six weeks hiding out with Guglielmo in a safe house near 42nd Street in Times Square, Manhattan, growing a full beard and disguising himself with a baseball cap and sunglasses when out in public.
+DeMeo's men placed Rosenberg's body in his car and left it on the side of Cross Bay Boulevard, near the Gateway National Wildlife Refuge in Broad Channel, Queens, to be found.
+Albert later recounted that Rosenberg's murder affected his father deeply, and that when DeMeo came home after the killing, he went into his study room and didn't emerge for two days.
+After the murder, DeMeo spent six weeks hiding out with Guglielmo in a safe house near 42nd Street in Times Square, growing a full beard and disguising himself with a baseball cap and sunglasses when out in public.